-- Ax-Crazy: Eugene Hunt is a stockbroker and by all outward appearances a normal person but who under the cover of night goes on a killing rampage after he acquires a .44 Magnum from a robber whom the protagonist, rookie cop Megan Turner, shoots early in the film.
+- Ax-Crazy: Eugene Hunt is a commodities trader and by all outward appearances a normal person, but under the cover of night he goes on a killing rampage after he acquires a .44 Magnum from a robber whom the protagonist, rookie cop Megan Turner, shoots early in the film.
 By the final act of the film he has gone completely ballistic and shoots and kills Megan's friend and later sneaks into her house, strips himself completely naked and brutally rapes her shortly after she has consensual sex with a fellow officer.

 - Domestic Abuse: Megan's father, who disapproves of his daughter becoming a cop, starts to mistreat his wife.
 Megan eventually arrests him for domestic abuse.

 - Hearing Voices: There's a scene that shows just how unhinged Eugene Hunt is when he's working out in his apartment, then starts screaming at voices that aren't there.

 - Pyrrhic Victory: Rookie cop Megan Turner has to play a cat and mouse game with a homicidal psychopath who is infatuated with her.
 The guy threatens most of the people close to Megan, including killing her best friend and gravely injuring the veteran homicide detective who falls in love with her, and even rapes her, but he manages to stay out of custody each time because he's also a respected businessman and they can't offer enough proof despite Megan's testimony.
 She only ends up defeating him by engaging in a public shoot-out in downtown Manhattan, where she guns him down in cold blood.
 So her career's probably ruined, most of her friends are dead, and the movie ends with the shellshocked Megan staring blankly ahead as her colleagues pick her up and escort her off the scene.
 On the plus side, Hunt is dead and is no longer a threat to her.

 - Stockholm Syndrome: In an early scene Megan is engaged in a training scenario at the police academy.
 She kills the kidnapper after he grabs his hostage, but is then shot and "killed" by the hostage herself.